 2. Don't forget that your partner is the expert on their own anxiety

-While research will certainly be helpful, you can’t gather everything you need from external resources.
-Just as there are different types of anxiety, within those diagnoses, each person’s experience of anxiety is unique.
+While research will certainly be helpful, you can’t gather everything you need from external resources -- in the end, your partner is the expert on their own anxiety symptoms.
+Just as there are different types of anxiety, each person’s experience of anxiety is unique.

 Your partner may have certain triggers that you’ll only learn about by asking or by observing over time.
-Take social anxiety: It's not always so obvious as someone getting nervous before a major event.
-It may flare up in different ways over seemingly minor incidences.
+Take social anxiety: it's not always so obvious as someone getting nervous before a major event.
+It may flare up in different ways over seemingly minor incidents.
+One day, your partner might be fine meeting with a friend for coffee, another day it might make them feel overly fearful of external judgement.

-For example, something as simple as inviting your partner to get drinks with your coworkers could turn into an anxiety episode.
+Another example is something as simple as inviting your partner to get drinks with your coworkers.
+This could turn into an anxiety episode.
 Your partner might follow up multiple times to make sure they have the correct time and location details; to ask who will be there; and other questions you don't think relevant for such a casual get-together.
 They might even get nervous and cancel at the last minute.

 Essentially, this simple invite might have spurred a whirlwind of self-doubt in your partner.
 By checking in with them, you might discover that they're excessively worried about making a good impression on your colleagues, or not coming across as "good enough" for you.